Forgot password

 • Platform: TBA

-With the release of new hardware on the horizon a new generation of Pokémon is also expected to make its debut sometime soon.
-Considering there appears to be a new game released every three years at this point, we expect the next generation of Pokémon to be teased anywhere in 2024, with a 2024-2025 release date.
+With the release of new hardware on the horizon, a new generation of Pokémon is also expected to make its debut sometime soon.
+Considering there appears to be a new game released every three years, we expect the next generation of Pokémon to be teased in 2024 and released sometime in 2025.

 Author